GridOPTICS/GridPACK/docs/markdown/platforms/AWS.md

 different sized instance, or perhaps you want to share it with others, you can save your instance as an AMI and then create a new instance from it on a different sized virtual machine.
-You can also create AMIs as a way to save your work, although you should also want to look at tools such as git and svn to make a permanent record of your code development.
+You can also create AMIs as a way to save your work, although you should also want to look at tools such as git to make a permanent record of your code development.

 There are a number of ways to access an instance once it is running.
 A few are